Ikeno Koi interviews

 Romantic Album (2000)

-For more information about this book, you can read my page detailing its contents and featuring scans.
-Basically it's a book by Tokimeki fans for Tokimeki fans, and of course it also features a very in-depth interview with Ikeno Koi, probably the first of its kind, where she speaks candidly about the behind-the-scenes of the Tokimeki serialization.
+For more information about this book, please see the dedicated page detailing its contents.
+Basically it's a book by Tokimeki fans for Tokimeki fans, and of course it also features a very in-depth interview with Ikeno Koi, probably the first of its kind, where she speaks candidly about many behind-the-scenes aspects of the Tokimeki serialization.
 It's a must-read for any fan.

 Shōjo Manga Archive (2007)